Aarception/Mo-information-security-portfolio/README.md

 Which means the post Jl/17 + Jl/1 outcrop + the A/8 development = strategic.

 Trust is amazing.
-It seems the inability to sustain trust is a two street, except dignity could have been processed just the same as liability.
+It seems the inability to sustain trust is a two-way street, except dignity could have been processed just the same as liability.

 If that is the case, I withdrew on Jn/17 to relieve the institution from the burden of my candidacy.
 Jl/6 was controlled application testing to confirm the result.